notnavindu/python-message-spammer/README.md

 ## How to run this shit

+Use this at your own risk.
+I'n not responsible if you lose your girlfriend.

 The code is simple, it uses `pyautogui` to automatically simulate keypresses and press enter after each word. pyautoguidocs - https://pyautogui.readthedocs.io/en/latest